harleypig/tftut/README.md

 * comment module call and run init, fmt, validate again
 * terraform plan, show output

-## Convert a list of maps
+## Convert a list of maps to a set of maps

 !!!
 Use use_for directory

-We need to convert that to a dict.
-We can use the `merge` function to create a set of maps.
+We need to convert that input to a set of maps.
+We can use the `for` function to create a set of maps.

 * Modify `main.tf` to use a for loop and create a set of maps
+* terraform init && terraform fmt && terraform validate
+* terraform plan